hemanth2662777/hemanth2662777/README.md

 <br>

-> **Note:** The contribution snake is generated automatically by GitHub Actions and stored in the `output` branch as `github-contribution-grid-snake.svg`.
+> **Note:** The contribution snake is generated automatically by GitHub Actions.
+The generated SVG must exist at `output/github-contribution-grid-snake.svg` in the `hemanth2662777` profile repository.

 ---

 # 🏆 12 / ACHIEVEMENTS